 It is the tier where the application is installed on a machine and where the user is sitting.
 It is made up of components that can be used to view the portal and its content.
-There is a standard web browser to interact with portal over standard HTTP protocols.
+There is a standard web browser to interact with the portal over standard HTTP protocols.
 It also helps you in making user-friendly SAS web apps.

 It is the centralized access point to check on the enterprise information.
 The complete access to content is processed through different components running on this tier.
-It helps in separating the business logic from display logic and leveraging the logic of middle tier too.
+It helps in separating the business logic from display logic and leveraging the logic of middle-tier too.
 In brief, it helps in enforcing security rules and managing code change too.

-List of functions hosted by middle tier is given below.
+A list of functions hosted by middle tier is given below.